paul-hammant/tbd/content/branch-by-abstraction/index.md

 In the case of abandonment, deleting a real long running feature branch is cheaper, but deletion of a branch by abstraction *thing* is only incrementally more expensive.

+## Not a panacea

+Branch by Abstraction does not suit all 'change' situations.

+One is when you have got to support old APIs and previous releases for more than a short period of time.
+I.e. when your dependent customers (or detached clients apps) can choose their own upgrade moment.

+Some years ago the KDE team was mulling their release 5.0 strategy, and wanting to remain parallel to changes in 4.0, so as not to make mistakes that they had done previously{{< ext url="http://tech.slashdot.org/story/11/08/07/2128222/KDE-Frameworks-50-In-Development" >}}.
+TODO: circle back.

 ## History

 Teams employed Branch by Abstraction many years before it got its name (Stacy Curl named it in 2007), but it is